Free shipping from 80€ Pay later with Paypal or Klarna

 Read More

 Many training principles are specific to the type of activity in which your dogs will be involved.
 Other variables include climate, terrain, age of the dog, breed of the dog, etc. All forms of mushing, with all the different variables, are wonderful ways of forming a close bond with your dogs.
-In general, training can be separated into two categories: education and physical conditioning.
+Different Training Methods and Conditions In general, training can be separated into two categories: education and physical conditioning.
 When you are planning your training schedule, consider your goals and your dogs’ abilities.
 Simply counting miles, for instance, can be deceptive.
 The type of conditions that the dogs encounter are important too, i.e. steep hills, trail-breaking in heavy snow, extreme temperatures or wind.
-New mushers should consult books and experienced mushers for help, but also
+Key Training Principles for New Mushers New

 Read More